TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 ## Limitations

 * **Constant Load**: We sought only to quantify a set of approximately constant load.
-Thus, the number of vehicles or groups does not change over time.
+Thus, the number of vehicles or groups does not change over the course of a simulation.
 * **Turnaway**: We did not build our system to model overloading - where more customers arrive than can be serviced.
 This could have been handled by building a "turnaway" that either quantifies how many passengers give up on searching for a car, for example with demand-based pricing.
 Instead, we queue all riders in an approximate first-in/first-out queue until a car is available to pick them up.
 * **Realistic Routes**: Based on our assumption of an infinitely-long road of constant speed, we do not account for cases such as rush hour, wrong turns, or inefficient routing.
 * **Different Group Distributions** - We compare the same distribution of group sizes between pooled and dedicated ridesharing, but this direct comparison may not reflect real-world usage.